Photo by Sébastien Goldberg on Unsplash

 “The commission shall primarily map the consequences of the Norwegianisation policy regarding the opportunities for the Sámi and Kvens/Norwegian Finns to use and practice their own language, culture and traditional trade.”

-By allowing the country’s biggest contemporary mining project to happen in Finnmark shows the Janus face of the state of Norway toward their indigenous people.
-It severely damages the credibility of any attempt to reconciliation with the Saami.
-Why?
+By allowing the country’s biggest contemporary mining project to happen in Finnmark shows the Janus face of the state of Norway toward the Indigenous people.
+The mining severely damages the credibility of any attempt to reconcile with the Sámi.
+How come?

-Because I have a hunch and it tells me:
+Because I have a gut feeling and it tells me:

 In the end, it all comes down to the land.